 One day I was faced with a dilemma.
-Is my drive to play for a crowd the most important reason to DJ for me?
+Is my drive to play for a crowd the most crucial reason to DJ for me?
 Someone offered me to DJ a wedding.
 Here's the paid opportunity I was waiting for!
 Or was it?
 The theme and music format of the event was American Country Music.

 Oh Sweet Mother of Jesus...

-I just spent around two years worth of building a library of Trance & Electro House music.
+I just spent around two years' worth of building a library of Trance & Electro House music.
 There was just no way I was ready to spin country music.
 How does one even mix country music?
 The answer is you don't.
 Play one track after another and quick radio fade, something an iPod can do.
-Due to my inexperience or perhaps poor communication the gig fell through and another DJ replaced me, Bummer or so I thought.
+Due to my inexperience or perhaps poor communication, the gig fell through, and another DJ replaced me, Bummer, or so I thought.

 As for myself, I still continue to spin my own sets and play for the fun and appreciation of Electronic music.
-Tight blends, harmonics, track selection, and energy level management is just so much more important to me, then allowing for strange requests from the tipsy bridesmaid.
+Tight blends, harmonics, track selection, and energy level management is just so much more important to me, than allowing for strange requests from the tipsy bridesmaid.